thebkv/bkv/Acts_12.md

 Acts 12 portrays the dramatic confrontation between the hostile **External Consciousness** and the **Divine Power** acting through the devoted **Inner Community**.
 It showcases the immediate consequence of the **Highest Ego-Principle** (Herod) asserting its will against the Divine Mandate, and the **Principle of Sustained Prayer** as the key to miraculous inner release.

+The prison and chains represent limiting beliefs; the Divine Messenger effortlessly dissolves them.
+The Iron Gate of Habit opens “of its own accord.”

 ---

 > *“Peter therefore was kept in prison: but prayer was made without ceasing of the church unto God for him...
 And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten of worms, and gave up the ghost.”* (Acts 12:5, 23 KJV)